 Arrangements regarding students not attending religious instruction

-This section must be completed by all our schools using the following text

 A written request should be made to the principal of the school.
 A meeting will then be arranged with the parent(s) to discuss how the request may be accommodated by the school.